andrewpillar/mgrt/readme.md

 Author: Andrew Pillar <andrewjohnpillar@gmail.com>
 ```

+Messages for revisions ought to be treated somewhat like commit messages in Git.
+Whereby the top line is the subject line of the revision, and the body is used as a means of justification for the revision itself.

 ## Performing a Revision

 Revisions can be performed in two different ways.
 When performing a revision with the `mgrt run` command, mgrt will take the SQL code from the `up.sql` file, and run it against the database.